ccAcademycc/Mandelbrot-Set-Animations/README.md

 Here is how you can achieve this:

-I.    Pick a specific file and open it in PyCharm or another IDE.
+  - Pick a specific file and open it in PyCharm or another IDE.

-II.
-Run the file to create the frames.
+  - Run the file to create the frames.

-III.
-Install FFmpeg and run the corresponding command in the terminal (depending on which frames you rendered):
+  - Install FFmpeg and run the corresponding command in the terminal (depending on which frames you rendered):

 -----------------------------------------------------------------------------------------------
        1.  ffmpeg -framerate 10 -i mandelbrot_increase_iterations_0/%05d.png -vf "scale=3840:2160" -c:v libx264 -crf 18 -preset slow -pix_fmt yuv420p mandelbrot_increase_iterations_0.mp4